bvibber/ogv.js/README.md

 It is also recommended to use the `-slices` option for VP8, or `-tile-columns` for VP9, to maximize ability to use multithreaded decoding when available in the future.

+*AV1*

+WebM files containing the AV1 codec are supported as of 1.6.0 (February 2019) using the [dav1d](https://code.videolan.org/videolan/dav1d) decoder.

+Currently this is experimental, and does not advertise support via `canPlayType`.

+Performance is about 2-3x slower than VP8 or VP9, and may require bumping down a resolution step or two to maintain frame rate.
+There may be further optimizations that can be done to improve this a bit, but the best improvements will come from future improvements to WebAssembly multithreading and SIMD.

+Currently AV1 in MP4 container is not supported.

 ## Upstream library notes